kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 will be root(0).
 Any files created will also be owned by user 1000 and group 3000 when `runAsGroup` is specified.
 Since `fsGroup` field is specified, all processes of the container are also part of the supplementary group ID 2000.
 The owner for volume `/data/demo` and any files created in that volume will be Group ID 2000.
-Additionally, since `supplementalGroups` field is specified, all processes of the container are also part of the specified group IDs.
+Additionally, when the `supplementalGroups` field is specified, all processes of the container are also part of the specified groups.
 If this field is omitted, it means empty.

 Create the Pod: